stevegt/git-devops/README.md

       graph
 - Support the ability to check in blobs which are larger than local free disk space
-- Use librabinpoly for slicing large files into small blobs
+- Use librabinpoly for slicing large files into small chunks
 - Use git's porcelain for merge, commit, and branch management
     - small files, journal, and large file blob index are all here
     - one branch per machine type